eliottness/go-wol-proxy/README.md

 - Monitors server health with configurable intervals via TCP connection checks
 - Caches health status to minimize latency for frequent requests
 - Packaged as a Docker container for easy deployment
-- :star: Supports graceful shutdown of servers after a period of inactivity
+- Supports graceful shutdown of servers after a period of inactivity

 ## How It Works